Tatreez is the Arabic Word for Embroidery.

 Too Cool for a Kit- Supply List

-Aida Cloth - 14count- count refers to the number of holes/ stitches per inch
+Aida Cloth - 14count- (count refers to the number of holes/ stitches per inch) - Good for learning, samplers, projects one wishes to frame etc.

 Scissors - Preferably Embroidery scissors, but we’re not the boss of you… We’ve definitely used a dental floss case in a pinch